Religious Education for Children & Youth

 Nursery and Toddlers

 The elementary age children have a focused activity, often a craft or group game, nature walks, playing, and having snacks.
-Susan Michael leads this group with the help of Victoria Obal and rotating volunteer support.
+Susan Michael leads this group with the help of rotating volunteer support.

 We welcome visitors every Sunday.
 Faith is a journey we take together and religious education takes a lifetime.